 - Must be a U.S. citizen or a legal, permanent resident.

-- Must be 17 years or older with a high school diploma, a G.E.D.certificate, or be willing to work towards a G.E.D. certificate during service.
+- Must be 17 years or older with a high school diploma or a G.E.D.certificate.
 Anyone under the age of 18 must provide written consent from a parent or a legal guardian.

-- Must make a commitment to complete 1700 hours or 900 hours of service based on the design of the AmeriCorps Project Borderlands program for the Imperial County Office of Education.
+- Must make a commitment to complete 1700 hours of service based on the design of the Borderlands AmeriCorps program for the Imperial County Office of Education.

 - Must have reliable transportation to the assigned sites and community service projects.